Off the Beaten Path in Sedona

 The real Sedona lives beyond the tourist trail.
 In the neighborhoods where locals actually spend their time, you'll find places like Devil's Bridge and Airport Mesa that make a city worth knowing.
-Even around well-known spots like Cathedral Rock and Bell Rock, one street over the crowds disappear entirely.
+Even around well-known spots like Chapel of the Holy Cross and Tlaquepaque Arts Village, one street over the crowds disappear entirely.

-Use this page as a starting point for a Sedona walking tour, a free self-guided route, or the Roamee app for Sedona.
+Use this page as a starting point for a Sedona walking tour, a free route, or the Roamee app for Sedona.
 Roamee Pro keeps the route flexible so you can follow the stops, skip ahead, or explore nearby streets at your own pace.

 Most visitors come to Sedona for the well-known hiking and photography attractions, but the most memorable moments happen off the main path.
-Side streets one block from Cathedral Rock, residential quarters, quiet courtyards — these are the parts of Sedona that feel genuine.
+Side streets one block from Chapel of the Holy Cross, residential quarters, quiet courtyards — these are the parts of Sedona that feel genuine.
 Places like Devil's Bridge and Airport Mesa are the kind of spots locals would actually recommend.

 Start trails early morning to avoid afternoon heat and crowds.
 Cathedral Rock trail is steep — bring water and wear proper hiking shoes.